ti-cortex-m4/demo-java-virtual-threads2/readme.md

 ### Virtual threads

 _Virtual threads_ are _user-mode_ threads mapped many-to-many to _kernel-mode_ OS threads.
 Virtual threads are scheduled by the JVM rather than the OS.
-The stack size of virtual threads is much smaller than for platform threads, is dynamically sized and allocated in the JVM heap.
+The stack size of virtual threads is much smaller than for platform threads and is dynamically sized.
 Thus, the number of virtual threads does not depend on the limitations of the OS.
 A typical JVM can support millions of virtual threads.

 >Virtual threads are suitable for executing tasks that spend most of the time blocked and are not intended for long-running CPU-intensive operations.

 ### Carrier threads

 Many virtual threads employ a few platform threads used as _carrier threads_.
 Over its lifetime, a virtual thread may run on several different carrier threads.
 Those carrier threads belong to the JVM scheduler, a special _ForkJoinPool_ executor.
 When the JVM schedules a virtual thread, it _mounts_ the virtual thread on a carrier thread.
-Today, most of the I/O operations in the Java core library have been retactored to make them non-blocking.
+Today, most of the I/O operations in the Java core library have been refactored to make them non-blocking.
 When a virtual thread blocks on an I/O operation, the JVM scheduler dispatches the I/O operation and then _unmounts_ the virtual thread from the carrier thread.
 While the blocking I/O from the virtual thread proceeds in the background, the carrier thread is unblocked and able to execute another virtual thread.
 When the I/O operation completes, the JVM scheduler mounts the virtual thread to an available carrier thread.

 <sub>The stack of the virtual thread is copied from the heap to the stack of the carrier thread during mounting and is moved back to the heap during the unmounting.</sub>

 However, some operations are not yet supported and instead _capture_ the carrier thread.
 This behavior can be caused by limitations of the OSl (which affects many file system operations) or of the JDKl (such as with the _Object.wait()_ method).
 The capture of an OS thread is compensated by temporarily adding a platform thread to the JVM scheduler.

 A virtual thread also cannot be unmounted during blocking operations when it is _pinned_ to its carrier.
-This occurs when a virtual thread executes a _synchronized_ block/method, or a _native method,_ or a _foreign function_.
+This occurs when a virtual thread executes a _synchronized_ block/method, a _native method,_ or a _foreign function_.

 During pinning, the JVM scheduler does not create an additional carrier thread, so frequent and long-lived pinning may worsen the scalability of the application.